publiccodenet/url-check/README.md

 ### Near term

-* add a second branch with a failing link for the demo
 * improve tests
   * corner cases of URLs syntax are under-tested
   * improve confidence in report output